purnima-long/purnima-demo/README.md

 # purnima-demo
-This is my first Git Repositoryu.
+This is my first Git Repository.
 Author:Purnima das
-I am typing my first git repository so please dont mind i knew oyu are expert but i am not and i hope all of you help me in this process.
+I am typing my first git repository so please dont mind i knew you are expert but i am not and i hope all of you help me in this process.
 THANKU